 Of the 36 species of wild cats existing today, this Program has studied 12 different cat species, including the ocelot, jaguarundi, margay, bobcat and cougar in Texas and Mexico, the clouded leopard, golden cat, marbled cat and leopard cat in Southeast Asia, and the leopard in Africa.
 These efforts represent the first substantial studies to use radio-telemetry on 5 of these cat species.

-Knowledge generated from the Feline Research Center has been far-reaching.
+Knowledge generated from the Feline Research Program has been far-reaching.
 It has produced a significant beneficial impact in the study of wild cat biology and conservation with over 90 scientific articles and 200 technical presentations at scientific conferences on a diverse range of subjects involving wild cats.
 Scientific presentations have distributed information at numerous state, federal and international venues in the Czech Republic, England, Italy, Portugal, Thailand, Taiwan, Canada, Costa Rica and Mexico.
 This scholarship has benefitted from over $4.6 million in research grants provided by various sources.
 Long-term private support of the Feline Research Program has been graciously given by Tim and Karen Hixon, Frank and Mary Yturria, Ben F. Vaughan, III and Michael Corbett.

 In addition, we co-hosted the International Cat Symposium in 1982 with the National Wildlife Federation.
 This event brought many renown cat researchers from around the world to Kingsville, Texas, to share their knowledge and stimulate future research ideas.
 The proceedings were published in the 501-page book titled:Cats of the World: Biology, Conservation, and Management.